The laser model has been updated for 2023. The range has been increased to 2500 meters. There is also a different LCD display and mode options.

-Watch the calibration of the angle!
-This is the Achilles heel of the Uineye laser.
-The laser comes set correctly, but long-pressing the trigger button makes it go to angle recalibration mode and then the angle needs to be re-zeroed.
+Watch the calibration of the angle! long-pressing the mode button while in horizontal distance mode makes it go to angle recalibration mode and then the angle needs to be re-zeroed.

 Don’t drop it off the cliff, and don’t drop your phone off the cliff, and be careful.
 Scrambling on cliff edges to check this stuff out is dangerous.

 Secondly, the information itself can be dangerous if you allow it to lead you to make riskier decisions based on the feeling of “knowing more”.
 Conditions always have a big effect on your start profile, and just because the laser says it goes, doesn’t mean it goes in today’s conditions.
 Be safe!

 The BASEline 5.5 android app can be installed on your android phone.
 BASEline is a web based flight computer for looking at GPS and laser rangefinder data.
 There is some great documentation explaining the coordinate system, and how the app works with your phone here:

 If you don’t have an Android phone you can still enter the laser measurements on BASEline manually:

 The laser always sends a Bluetooth signal when it is on, the app connects automatically.
 Measurements are recorded automatically but can also be entered/erased/edited manually.

 When Measuring wingsuit jumps to share with others, and for comparison, a good way is to measure along the least committing flyable path.
 To put it another way: measure along the path with the maximum flyable clearance over terrain even if the path you plan to fly is more committing.
 You can save this for easy comparison with other jumps.
 Make lots of measurements on the wall if it is positive, and in the first 100 horizontal meters.
 Shoot the landing, I have gotten measurements out to over 3000 meters with mine.
 Name and save your profiles.